 How long after having a medication abortion can I use tampons, Diva Cup or resume sexual intercourse?

 In general, it is not advised to insert anything into your vagina for approximately one week after a medication abortion.
-People who choose the vaginal ring (Nuvaring) for birth control should insert it 2 or 3 days after taking mifepristone.
+After one week you can decide when the right time is for you to resume using tampons, Diva Cup, and having sexual intercourse.